Protophormia terraenovae: Development

 Being of the order Diptera, Protophormia terraenovae is holometabolous in its development, meaning it experiences dramatic changes from immature to adult.
 Protophormia terraenovae undergoes three instars, a pupal stage, and finally an adult stage.

 First instar larvae obtain a liquid diet from orifices or wounds of a body.
 The instars that follow digest the body itself.
 Among the first to colonize, Calliphoridae species are found on the body almost immediately.
 As eggs hatch into the first larval stage, P. terraenovae begins feeding and increases in size, limited by its chitinous outer cuticle.
 As P. terraenovae larvae molt into the second instar, feeding intensifies: with larger and more developed mouthparts, second instars are able to break down tougher body tissues.

 The third instar is unique, consisting of several substages.
 First, the larvae feed until they reach their maximum size.
 Next, larvae clear their crops.
 In this prepupal stage, also called the wandering stage, the maggots seek a dry, safe area for pupation.
 During the pupal stage, the outer cuticle hardens and tans into a dark brown color, gradually darkening with age.
 Finally, metamorphosis into the adult is completed with the shedding of the pupal casing and the emergence of the fly.

 The time of development between instars to pupae to adult differs depending on temperatures.
 The mean duration of development, at constant pressure and 25 °C, between oviposition and hatching is 1.83 days.
 From first to second instar, approximately 2.92 days pass.
 About 6.17 days pass between the second and third instar, and 8.0 days between the third instar and the post-feeding stage.
 The wandering maggot takes around 9.67 days to reach the pupal stage.
 Lastly, emergence of this blowfly occurs about 15.83 days after pupation.
 In fluctuating conditions such as those around crime scenes, there is a tendency for development to slow down.
 Under-approximation of age is therefore a common mistake.

 The development of P. terraenovae is inversely related to temperature.
 Studies at (15, 20, 25, 30, 35)°C were performed, and the minimal duration of development from oviposition to adult ranges from 9.19 ± .3 days at 35 °C, to 37.78 ± 2.96 days at 15 °C. The minimum development threshold for total immature development is 8.95 °C. The overall thermal constant (K) for P. terraenovae is 240.2 ± 9.3 day-degrees above threshold.
 The inverse relationship and regression of development from oviposition to pupation resulted in a 9.8 °C threshold for the species.

 Pupation occurs on or within .5 meters of the decaying body.
-The duration of the pupal stage is relatively long compared to the rest of development, inactively occupying 43% of P. terraenovae’s total cycle.
+The duration of the pupal stage is relatively long compared to the rest of development, inactively occupying 43% of P. terraenovaes total cycle.
 The third instar larva spends 13% of its cycle in feeding stage and 22% in post-feeding stages.